 The role of the Governing Body is a strategic one:

 - To hold the Headteacher to account for the educational performance of the organisation and its students, and the effective and efficient performance management of staff;

 Governors work closely with the Senior Leadership Team of the school, and other key members of the school community (including staff, parents and students) to school and student performance and ensure that resources are used appropriately to support the best possible education for every child at the school.

 The Governing Body meets four times a year, and Committees normally meet once a term.
 Most meetings take place at 5 or 5.30pm and last for no more than two hours.
 Apart from preparing for and attending meetings, governors are expected to keep up to date on relevant educational matters and to attend regular training courses, at least once a term.
 The Governing Body also holds two half-day development sessions a year, and an Open Day allow the governors to plan for the future and to see and experience the school at work.
 All governors are expected to attend these sessions.

-Most of the work of the Governing Body is carried out by committees and working groups.
-There are two main Committees:
+Most of the work of the Governing Body is carried out by committees and working groups.: